Distance education mess

 While NUJS tiptoes around the distance education imbroglio, it faces various civil and arbitration fits within the Calcutta and Delhi High Courts.
 Despite orders from the EC, Professor Anirban Mazumdar, Director, School of Distance and Mass Education (SDME), fobbed off the responsibility to correspond with distance education college students on spurious “non-public” grounds.

-Earlier this year, I had filed 4 RTI packages to NUJS, which includes
+Earlier this year, I filed 4 RTI packages to NUJS, which includes

-During followups, the PIO verbally brought that the reaction becomes being drafted in consultation with Registrar (Acting), Ms. Sikha Sen and SDME Director, Professor Mazumdar.
+During follow-ups, the PIO said the reaction is being drafted in consultation with Registrar (Acting) Ms. Sikha Sen and SDME Director Professor Mazumdar.
 Aggrieved, I eventually filed an enchantment before Registrar Sen. Predictably, Registrar Sen supplied a tremendously evasive reaction, towards whom I became later restricted to record a grievance.

-These records, previously unavailable, not best confirmed DEB’s reaction but also provided in addition evidence to signify that various insiders, which include former Vice Chancellor Professor Ishwara Bhat; former Registrars (Acting) Dr R Parameshwaran and Dr Sarfaraz A Khan; Professor Mazumdar; Ms Patnaik; and Professor Sandeepa Bhat, had been the likely facilitators.
+These records, previously unavailable, not best confirmed DEB’s reaction but also provided additional evidence to signify that various insiders, which include former Vice-Chancellor Professor Ishwara Bhat; former Registrars (Acting) Dr. R Parameshwaran and Dr. Sarfaraz A Khan, Professor Mazumdar; Ms. Patnaik; and Professor Sandeepa Bhat, had been the likely facilitators.

-The aforesaid information (with particular references to diverse governing our bodies’ minutes) had been made to be had to the NUJS Chancellor, Chief Justice of India Ranjan Gogoi and the 65th EC in my current letter.
+The information above (with particular references to diverse governing our bodies’ minutes) has been made to be had to the NUJS Chancellor, Chief Justice of India Ranjan Gogoi, and the 65th EC in my current letter.